theofbraune/blog/content/posts/heart_rate_measurement.md

 tags = ["programming","projects", "Computer Vision"]
 +++

-For many applications in telemedicine or in surveillance a contactless heart rate measurement can be extremely useful.
+For many applications in telemedicine or in a security context a contactless heart rate measurement can be great interest useful.
 Most of the conventional approaches use a wearable object like a chest belt or a special watch.
-In the mentioned cases, this is not applicable.
+In the mentioned cases, this is not always applicable.
 Therefore one is interested in methods, that can extract the heart rate from a video feed.

-This project was part of the evaluation of the Computer Vision introduction course at École Polytechnique and is mainly based on [this article](http://alumni.media.mit.edu/~zher/papers/Poh-etal-OptExp.pdf)
+This project was part of the Computer Vision introduction course at École Polytechnique and is mainly based on [this article](http://alumni.media.mit.edu/~zher/papers/Poh-etal-OptExp.pdf)

 The basic idea behind will be, that when our heart is pumping, our skin is changing.
 We will detact these changes.

  {{< figure src="/images/heart_rate/stressed_guy.jpg"   width="20%" height="20%" >}}
  We all know this guy.
-And in his case we do not need a very sophisticated image analysis algorithm to detect, that this guy is pretty stressed.
-In a way we are all this guy - on some days more then on others -, so our skin changes when we are stressed and we will measure that.
+And in his case we do not need a very advanced image analysis algorithm to detect, that this guy is stressed/excited.
+In a way we are all this guy, our skin changes when we are stressed and this is something that we will be able to measure.

 The first step for us was to use a face recognition system to extract the face from the video feed.
 For that, we used a Haar Cascade classifier in open CV to detect the face.
 The link for it can be found [here](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html).